omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 7.4 Running the parameter study

 Now, we can run the simulations.
-In the dropdown menu of the *Run* icon, select <i>Run Configurations</i>.
+In the dropdown menu of the *Run* icon, select *Run Configurations*.

 <img src="images/runconfig.png">

-In the <i>Run Configurations</i> dialog, select the config name, make sure *Cmdenv* is selected as the user interface.
+In the *Run Configurations* dialog, select the config name, make sure *Cmdenv* is selected as the user interface.

 <img src="images/runconfig2.png">